 Oklahoma and Kansas mesonet stations (OKM and KAM) measuring surface precipitation, pressure, winds, and temperature.

-Microwave Radiometer (MWR) stations measuring the column precipitable water and total cloud liquid water
+Microwave Radiometer (MWR) stations measuring the column precipitable water and total cloud liquid water.
+The stations have experienced changes in the past including decommissioning at the ARM boundary facilities.

 Solar and Infrared Radiation Station (SIRS) providing continuous measurements of broadband shortwave (solar) and longwave (atmospheric or infrared) irradiances for downwelling and upwelling components.